kinnala/scikit-fem/docs/api.rst

  A detailed description of the API
 ===================================

-This section contains a detailed API documentation for the most commonly used interfaces of the library.
+This section contains a more detailed API documentation for the most commonly used interfaces of the library.

 Class: Mesh
 ===========